-e) Financial resources and budget allocation AUD 5 million was allocated to the program from 2009-10 to 2012-13. f) Expected results The Commercial Building Disclosure program will stimulate investment in energy efficiency improvements to existing commercial buildings.
+e) Financial resources and budget allocation Funding of AUD 5 million was allocated to the program from 2009610 to 2012613. f) Expected results The Commercial Building Disclosure program will stimulate investment in energy efficiency improvements to existing commercial buildings.
 It will do this by providing purchasers and lessees with credible information about the energy efficiency of large commercial office buildings at the point of sale, lease and sublease.
 The program will lead to more informed purchasers and lessees and help transition the commercial office market to a low-carbon future.
+The program also provides a range of public information that is useful to energy service providers in identifying markets for improved energy performance services.
 2.2.
 Regulatory Measures 2.2.1.
-Minimum Energy Performance Standards and Labelling a) Name Mandatory Minimum Energy Performance Standards (MEPS) and Labelling b) Purpose To specify mandatory requirements for the minimum energy performance standards and energy labelling of appliances, including offences and penalties for non-compliance.
-Further information is available at www.energyrating.gov.au. c) Applicable sectors Appliances, lighting and equipment in the residential, commercial and industrial sectors. d) Outline Mandatory MEPS and energy efficiency labelling are covered by the Equipment Energy Efficiency Program (E3), which is co-funded by the Australian Government, state and territory governments and the New Zealand Government.
+Minimum Energy Performance Standards and Labelling a) Name Greenhouse and Energy Minimum Standards (GEMS) Act, 2012 (Gems Act). b) Purpose To specify mandatory requirements for the minimum energy performance standards and energy labelling of appliances, including offences and penalties for non-compliance.
+Further information is available at www.energyrating.gov.au. c) Applicable sectors Appliances, lighting and equipment in the residential, commercial and industrial sectors. d) Outline The GEMS Act provides the national framework for mandatory minimum energy performance standards (MEPS) and energy efficiency labelling.
+It is preceded by the long standing Equipment Energy Efficiency Program (E3), which is co-funded by the Australian Government, state and territory governments and the New Zealand Government.
 Products are included in the program based on whether the community would benefit from their regulation.
 The establishment of MEPS and labelling requirements in Australia is a cooperative process between government and industry.
 Technical and economic analyses are undertaken in the development and negotiation of targets and timetables.
-MEPS, labelling and test method standards that are called up by regulation are Australian (in conjunction with New Zealand where appropriate) and are set to be the equivalent of world's best practice where possible.
+MEPS, labelling and test method standards that are called up by regulation are Australian (in conjunction with New Zealand where appropriate) and are set to be the equivalent of worldø best practice where possible.
 The energy-rating label allows consumers to compare the energy efficiency of domestic appliances, thereby providing manufacturers with an incentive to continuously improve the energy performance of their appliances.
 The label has two main features.
 It rates the energy efficiency of an appliance on a scale of 1 to 10 stars or 1 to 6 stars (in half-star increments), the more stars the more efficient it is compared with models of similar size and capacity.
 The label also displays an estimated energy consumption figure based on typical use of the appliance (usually kWh/year).
 The star system is regularly re-graded to achieve a better spread in energy efficient products (taking into account improvements in energy efficiency that occur over time and to allow room for further improvement).
 All manufacturers that produce or import appliances for the Australian market must submit their products to an approved testing agency.

 Labelling is mandatory for the following electrical products offered for sale in Australia:

 - Refrigerators and freezers

 - Clothes washers

 - Clothes dryers

 - Dishwashers

 - Air conditioners

-- Televisions.
+• Televisions.